-In addition, the module also implements vendor affirmed PBKDFv2 algorithm.
+The module provides key establishment services in the Approved mode through the SP 800-108 PBKDFv2 algorithm.
 The PBKDFv2 function is provided as a service and returns the key derived from the provided password to the caller.
+The keys derived from SP 800-108 map to section 4.1 of SP 800-133 as indirect generation from DRBG.
 The caller shall observe all requirements and should consider all recommendations specified in SP800-132 with respect to the strength of the generated key, including the quality of the salt as well as the number of iterations.
 The implementation of the PBKDFv2 function requires the user to provide this information.